guillsav/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Client-side routing gives the impression to the users that the application has multiple pages but which help the user navigate to those different pages (views).
+It is faster that server-side routing because it eliminates the need to send a request to the server each time we want to navigate to a page.
+The down side is that the app will load slower on the initial load of the application since all the views would need to be loaded in order to allow navigation.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create: Post request HTTP method.
+Read: Get request HTTP method.
+Update: Put request HTTP method.
+Destroy: Delete request HTTP method.

 - [ ] Mention three tools we can use to make AJAX requests.

+We can use the browser native fetch() method or the Axios libray and we can also use jQuery for AJAX requests.

 ## Project Set Up